What they don't tell you about living on the road

-Michelle from Making Sense of Cents lives in an RV, just like us.
-It’s an awesome lifestyle, but there are certain things about this lifestyle that may not appear so obvious.
-Today, Michelle takes some time to lay out some interesting topics they don’t tell you about living on the road.
+Michelle from Making Sense of Cents is living on the road in an RV, just like us.
+It’s an awesome way to live, but there are certain things about this lifestyle that may not appear so obvious.
+Today, Michelle takes some time to share some interesting topics they don’t tell you about living on the road.

 In July of 2015, me and my husband did something crazy, something that I never thought we would do.

-We bought and started living in an RV.
+We bought an RV and started living on the road.

 I never thought that I would be an RVer.
-Even as a kid, I never thought about it once.
+Even as a kid, I never thought about this unique way of life once.
 I had never even hopped into an RV until we started looking at them.

-And now, I’m having the time of my life.
+And now, I’m having the best time while on the road.

-When we first started looking at RVs, I didn’t really know what I was getting myself into.
-Since we were traveling a lot and wanted to be more comfortable while bringing our dogs everywhere with us, I thought it would just be a fun way to travel part-time.
+The year when we first started looking at RVs, I didn’t really know what I was getting myself into.
+Since we were traveling a lot, we wanted to devise a plan where we could be more comfortable while bringing our dogs everywhere with us and so I thought RVing would be a fun way to travel part-time.
+By no means did I ever think we could make this living and travel arrangement a long term plan.

 I quickly fell in love with the RV lifestyle.
-And, shortly after we bought our RV, we decided to RV full-time.
+And, shortly after we bought our RV and we made living in it, year round, a reality.

-We sold our house, put everything in storage (we have since gotten rid of the storage unit), and left for a life on the road.
+We sold our family home and put everything in storage (we have since gotten rid of the storage unit).
+After that, we were free to go and left for a life filled with travel and living on the road.

-We’ve traveled to some really great places in just the year and a half that we’ve been RVing, such as:
+We truly have it made.
+My husband and I have traveled to some really great places in just the year and a half that we’ve been RVing.
+To share some highlights below, we have been to places such as:

 - The Pacific Northwest (my husband cycled 1,000 miles from Port Angeles, Washington to San Francisco, California, while I drove myself and our two dogs in our RV).
 We went to Mount Rainier National Park, Olympic National Park, Kalaloch and Ruby Beach, Hoh National Rainforest, La Push Beach, and many other beautiful places.
 This is still my favorite RV trip and I can't wait to do it again.